rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 My intermittent telemark/downhill skiing continued in high school.
 I caught the gym bug and managed to bulk up to 186 pounds (my current lean-and-mean build is around 165).
 I hate to think what the grocery bill for a gym-rat teenager would now be.

+In those carefree, pre-ski-touring days of pumping iron and eating chicken breasts, I studied the concept of equilibrium in Grade 12 chemistry.
+When chemical reactants are mixed, they react to form different products.
+As chemical reactions are reversible, this is not a one-way process.
+In a given reaction, there will thus be a rate of forward reaction (reactants generating products) and a rate of reverse reaction (products generating reactants).
+When these rates are equal, the system is said to be in dynamic equilibrium, where the concentrations of reactants and products appear not to change in time.

+As an introduction to this concept, we performed an experiment using graduated cylinders, drinking straws, and water.
+One cylinder started with 50 ml of water (A), and the other was empty (B; both had identical volumes).
+Then, placing a drinking straw in each cylinder down to the bottom, we sealed the tops of each straw with our fingers to capture the water (air in the case of cylinder B), then emptied each straw into the opposite cylinder that it came from.
+After one round, about 5 ml of water transferred from cylinder A to B, with none in the other direction.
+In round two, an amount less than 5 ml came out of cylinder A’s 45 ml, and a minute amount came from the 5 ml now in cylinder B. After enough rounds, the transfer between A and B equalizes, and continued transfer of water between both cylinders does not affect the volume in either.
+The liquid transfer serves as an analogy for chemical reaction rate: highly variable in the beginning, with greater forward bias, that eventually reaches dynamic equilibrium in time.

+My study of science continued in university, where I took engineering.
 In undergrad, I skied only a handful of times each winter, usually in early May after having finished the winter semester and moving back to Calgary for the summer.
 I dabbled in indoor climbing during university as well.

 Upon starting my first full-time engineering job post graduation, I rediscovered the notion of free time.
-(I cannot recommend studying engineering if you value your evenings and weekends.)
-With disposable income and time, I became inspired to explore the mountains and binged mountain literature, movies, and culture.
-At one point, I got a signed poster at the Banff Mountain Film Festival from Gerlinde Kaltenbrunner, the first woman to climb all fourteen 8,000 metre peaks without supplemental oxygen.
+With both disposable income and time, I became inspired to explore the mountains and binged mountain literature, movies, and culture.
+Once, I got a signed poster at the Banff Mountain Film Festival from Gerlinde Kaltenbrunner, the first woman to climb all fourteen 8,000 metre peaks without supplemental oxygen.

 In June 2013, I signed up for a week-long [Intro to Mountaineering](/events/Intro-to-Mountaineering_June-2013) course out of Bow Hut, where we learned the basics of glacier travel, crevasse rescue, self-arresting with a ice axe, and compass-based navigation.
 A few of the other participants were Calgary locals, so we exchanged numbers and kicked off our mountaineering careers together.